Sheppards in Screven County, Georgia — The American South (South Atlantic)

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-North Newington Baptist Church (approx. 3.7 miles away); British Headquarters (approx. 3.8 miles away); Washington Slept Here (approx. 5.8 miles away); The Confederate Line (approx. 8.2 miles away); Sherman's Advance (approx. 8.9 miles away); Wesleyanna Memorial Church (approx. 9.4 miles away); Screven County (approx. 9.9 miles away); Sylvania (approx. 9.9 miles away).
+North Newington Baptist Church (approx. 3.7 miles away); British Headquarters (approx. 3.8 miles away); Washington Slept Here (approx. 5.8 miles away); The Confederate Line (approx. 8.2 miles away); Little Ogeechee Church (approx. 8.4 miles away); Sherman's Advance (approx. 8.9 miles away); Wesleyanna Memorial Church (approx. 9.4 miles away); Screven County (approx. 9.9 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on February 27, 2009, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 1,153 times since then and 39 times this year.
+It was originally submitted on February 27, 2009, by Mike Stroud of Bluffton, South Carolina.
+This page has been viewed 1,280 times since then and 24 times this year.
 Photos: 1, 2, 3, 4. submitted on February 27, 2009, by Mike Stroud of Bluffton, South Carolina.
 5. submitted on October 1, 2011, by David Seibert of Sandy Springs, Georgia.
 6. submitted on February 27, 2009, by Mike Stroud of Bluffton, South Carolina. • Craig Swain was the editor who published this page.